oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/README.md

 # An ingress per domain chart
-This chart is for deploying an ingress resource in front of a WebLogic domain cluster.
+This chart is for deploying an Ingress resource in front of a WebLogic domain cluster.
 We support ingress types: Traefik, Voyager, and NGINX.

 ## Prerequisites
 - Have Docker and a Kubernetes cluster running and have `kubectl` installed and configured.